 (c) (i) either has undergone training in industry or at postgraduate level acceptable to the Engineering Council for a period of at least two years under an approved professional person; or satisfies the Engineering Council that he/she has other suitable professional training; and

-The summary for registration of professional engineers in Zambia may be summarized as:
+The summary for registration in Zambia may be summarized as:

 Conclusions and Recommendations

-Our fees will continue being undervalued and yet the same services by foreign engineers will gladly be paid at a premium.
-Further, complex engineering tasks will continue being the privy of foreign engineers and as a result local engineers will continue to suffer from low professional satisfaction.
+Further, our professional fees will continue being undervalued and yet the same services by foreign engineers will gladly be paid at a premium and complex engineering tasks will continue being the privy of foreign engineers and as a result engineering as a career in Zambia will continue to suffer from low professional satisfaction.

 The cost of poor quality engineering professionals is simply too great to ignore.
 Deliberate steps should be taken by the EIZ in the short and long term and may include:

 - The EIZ must immediately put international recognition as one of its strategic objectives and begin working towards achieving the minimum international requirements for competence and commitment.
 This is no easy task, but institutional mentorship to this end is readily available internationally.